|Support||Email, Chat, Phone|

 Note: This coupon only applies to the first billing cycle.
 Therefore the most savings will come through the annual plan.

-Payment methods – IPVanish accepts most major payment methods, including all large credit cards and also PayPal.
+Payment methods – IPVanish accepts most payment methods, including all major credit cards and also PayPal.

 Unfortunately, IPVanish offers no support for cryptocurrency payment options at this time, although they have in the past.
 When I asked a customer service rep about this he explained the change was due to large fluctuations in the Bitcoin price and the high transaction fees, but they may be adding it again in the future.